 The vaccines produced by Pfizer/BioNTech and Moderna are approved for persons aged 12 and over.

 The vaccination is recommended for all young people aged 12 and over.
 The vaccine protects against frequent mild and very rare severe cases of COVID-19.
 It also helps to avoid the negative consequences of protective measures (e.g. isolation/quarantine) and the consequences of frequent exposure (e.g. at school or in leisure time).

 adolescents who are close contacts (e.g. household members) of people at especially high risk, particularly of people with a weakened immune system

-- People in communal facilities with an increased risk of infection and outbreaks (e.g. homes for the disabled).
+adolescents living in communal facilities where there is a higher risk of infection and outbreaks of the disease.

 An antibody test should not be done and is explicitly not recommended.
 This is because an antibody test gives no indication of how long someone is immune after a confirmed infection.

 This Swiss Vaccination Strategy, the vaccination objectives and the prioritisation of the target groups are all based on the recommendations of the World Health Organisation (WHO).
 They do not differ significantly from the vaccination strategies of other countries, for example France, Austria, Germany, the United Kingdom and the Netherlands.